Summerland Peninsula: Fauna

-The protection of the peninsula provides critical breeding and non-breeding habitat for a diverse range of wildlife including native and migratory birds, mammals, amphibians and reptiles a number of which are listed as of conservation concern by international, federal and state bodies and treaties including the Japan-Australia Migratory Bird Agreement(JAMBA).
+The protection of the peninsula provides critical breeding and non-breeding habitat for a diverse range of wildlife including native and migratory birds, mammals, amphibians and reptiles a number of which are listed as of conservation concern by international, federal and state bodies and treaties including the Japan-Australia Migratory Bird Agreement.
 Lack of native ground-dwelling predators and rich local marine resources provide plentiful resources for seabirds to breed.
 The area is recognised as a priority conservation area by BirdLife International with globally significant bird populations of little penguins, short-tailed shearwaters and Pacific gulls (Larus pacificus pacificus) also listed as vulnerable in Victoria.
-IUCN listed species include the Fairy Tern (Sternula nereis) listed as vulnerable, Hooded Plover (Thinornis cucullatus) listed as vulnerable and the visiting Shy Albatross (Thalassarche cauta) listed as near threatened.
-Other seabird species include the Kelp Gull (Larus dominicanus), Sooty Oystercatcher (Haematopus fuliginosus) and the Pied Oystercatcher (Haematopus longirostris).
+IUCN listed species include the fairy tern (Sternula nereis) listed as vulnerable, hooded plover (Thinornis cucullatus) listed as vulnerable and the visiting shy albatross (Thalassarche cauta) listed as near threatened.
+Other seabird species include the kelp gull (Larus dominicanus), sooty oystercatcher (Haematopus fuliginosus) and the pied oystercatcher (Haematopus longirostris).

-The peninsula also supports the Black Swamp Wallaby (Wallabia bicolor), Cape Barren Goose (Cereopsis novaehollandiae), Short-beaked Echidna (Tachyglossus aculeatus), Copperhead Snake (Austrelaps superbus), Blotched Blue-tongued Lizard (Tiliqua nigrolutea) and the threatened Growling Grass Frog (Litoria raniformis) found at Swan Lake.
-Surrounding waters are a feeding area for the Great White Shark (Carcharodon carcharias) listed as vulnerable in Australia under the EPBC Act.
+The peninsula also supports the black swamp wallaby (Wallabia bicolor), Cape Barren goose (Cereopsis novaehollandiae), short-beaked echidna (Tachyglossus aculeatus), copperhead snake (Austrelaps superbus), blotched blue-tongued lizard (Tiliqua nigrolutea) and the threatened growling grass frog (Litoria raniformis) found at Swan Lake.
+Surrounding waters are a feeding area for the great white shark (Carcharodon carcharias) listed as vulnerable in Australia under the EPBC Act.